 Russ, D. (2022) Emetophobia!
 The Ultimate Kids’ Guide (2nd edition) [E-book].

 David Russ, Ph.D., has over twenty years’ experience with emetophobia treatment for children.
+It is available on Amazon or Apple Books.
 As a father himself he knows how to relate to kids in a way that won’t scare the heck out of them right from the outset.
 A lovely book to read with your kids with emetophobia.